What is Signal? How does it work?

 Activate for …

-Choose what the flow should activate for by selecting one or more tags in each appropriate object’s dropdown list.
+- Choose what the flow should activate for by selecting one or more tags in each appropriate object’s dropdown list.

-For example, the tags for Registration Statuses include Registration Status tags, which you can apply to:
+- For example, the tags for Registration Statuses include Registration Status tags, which you can apply to:

-- standard registration statuses at account level (see Applying Tags in an Event)
+- standard registration statuses at account level

-- custom registration statuses at event level (see Applying Tags in an Event)
+- custom registration statuses at event level

 Flow Filters

-The flow will only include a registration if it meets the rule(s) specified in the filter.
+- The flow will only include a registration if it meets the rules specified in the filter.

-Note: For custom fields you can only select enumerated questions (Select, Multi-select, Checkbox, or Radio).
+- For custom fields you can only select enumerated questions (Select, Multi-select, Checkbox, or Radio).

 Flow Destination

-Select Salesforce from the integrations set up by Certain for your account.
+- Select Salesforce from the integrations set up by Certain for your account.

-Setting up a Destination
+- Setting up a Destination:

 1. Give the Destination a name of your choice.

-Note: You can instead click New Connection to add a connection; the process to set one up is the same as described on Setting up a Connection.
+2. Select the Connection to use (you can click New Connection to add a connection; the process is the same as Setting up a Connection).

 Mappings

-The Available Mappings option is available for most actions.
+- The Available Mappings option is available for most actions.

-- The right side shows the default source field in Certain.
+- The left column lists Salesforce target fields; the right side shows the default source fields in Certain.

 Metrics Dashboard

-To see the statistics available in Signal, click Metrics in the left navigation panel when looking at flows.
+- To see the statistics available in Signal, click Metrics in the left navigation panel when looking at flows.

 - Insights